Dampish0/ModelTrainingLocal/README.md

 https://huggingface.co/datasets/Dampish/QuickTrain/tree/main

 So ill make it short,
-Download this, run setup.py, change settings in data.json, run train.py
+Download this, run Setup.bat.

-You can change variables in the json file here called "Data.json".
+To change settings, go to "Code" Folder and open Settings.json, run Train.py when you are happy with your settings.
+Settings.json will look like the following.

 ![image1](/Image21.png)
 "huggingface_access_token" is the token for it to write to huggingface, if left blank it will not push to huggingface.co otherwise fill.